Directory-scoped types are cheaper than global types

 Some things genuinely apply everywhere:

-• Frontmatter conventions — description, status, areas.
+• Frontmatter conventions — description, status, tags.
 Every note has these regardless of directory.

 • Status ladder — seedling/current/speculative/outdated.
 Universal commitment tracking.